-If you’re just getting started with barbecuing, or you’re looking from an upgrade from a cheap gas barbecue, the $300 price level is a good place to start.
+If you’re just getting started with barbecue, or you’re looking for an upgrade from a cheap gas barbecue, the $300 price level is a good place to start.

 In this guide, I’ll show you the best gas grills under 300 dollars available for almost any kind of need.
 I’ll also go into detail about what you need to look for in the top gas grills under 300 dollars.